sway/gt81/README.md

 For mac OS users:

 > 💁🏻‍♀️ If you don't see any devices you might need to allow access to Bluetooth to your browser in System Preferences → Security & Privacy → Privacy → Bluetooth.

+## LICENSE

+This work is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/?ref=chooser-v1).

+This license requires that reusers give credit to the creator.
+It allows reusers to distribute, remix, adapt, and build upon the material in any medium or format, for noncommercial purposes only.
+If others modify or adapt the material, they must license the modified material under identical terms.